Samsung/cordova-plugin-toast/docs/toast.md

 ## APIs
 * Toast `toast`

-provides global namespace named "toast" to provide APIs for TV application.
+	provides global namespace named `toast` to provide APIs for TV application.
 	Every toast APIs will be appended to this namespace.

 	* Examples
 		1. accessing "toast" namespace